DataDog/documentation/content/en/tracing/trace_pipeline/ingestion_controls.md

 ## Understanding your ingestion configuration

-Use the three numbers in the ingestion control page header to get an overview of the total ingested data over the past hour, and an estimation of your monthly usage against your monthly allocation, calculated with the active APM infrastructure (hosts, Fargate tasks, and serverless functions).
+Use the data in the ingestion control header to monitor your trace ingestion.
+The header displays the total amount of data ingested over the past hour, your estimated monthly usage, and the percentage of your allocated monthly ingestion limit, calculated based on your active APM infrastructure (such as hosts, Fargate tasks, and serverless functions).

 If the monthly usage is under `100%`, the projected ingested data fits within your [monthly allotment][3].
 A monthly usage value over `100%` means that the monthly ingested data is projected to be over your monthly allotment.